ekofiresearch/ekofiarticles.github.io/_posts/2019-10-31-you-are-being-traced.md

   - image_path: /assets/images/vpn_img1.jpg
     alt: "VPN saves you"
     title: "Use VPN: Become a free eagle in your own tunnel"
     excerpt: 'Whether you are in the browser incognito mode, what you are doing can be tracked.
-Using VPN prevents you from monitoring.<br><bold>58% off</bold>'
+Using VPN prevents you from monitoring.<br>**58% OFF FOR 1 WEEK ONLY**'
     url: "http://www.dpbolvw.net/2174js0ys-FPHPPLPOFHJNLMIML"
     btn_label: "NordVPN 1 year deal for $5.00/mo"
     btn_class: "btn--primary"